MiguelHenri/Multi-Robot-Inspection/README.md

 ##  Delayed Evaluation

-In our research, we also collected the transaction time inducing delay to the blockchain network.
+Our research also collected the transaction time when inducing a delay in the blockchain network.
 To do this, run this [Linux Traffic Control](https://access.redhat.com/documentation/pt-br/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/linux-traffic-control_configuring-and-managing-networking) command:

 ```bash
 $ sudo tc qdisc add dev lo root netem delay 100ms